itch.io's HTML basement

 Notes

-You can make a more semantic code-block by putting these inside <pre> (pre-formatted text) tags like this as long as you're not putting any block elements inside the <code> elements:
+(pre-formatted text) tags like this as long as you're not putting any block elements inside the<code>

-of your fancy code
+line after line of your fancy code goes in here

-Keyboard input: <kbd>
+- Keyboard input:

 Used for referring to keyboard buttons, like Alt + F4.

-Sample output: <samp>
+- Sample output:

 Used for samples of output, like error messages or command-line outputs.

-Variables: <var>
+<var>

 Used for variable names.